-EDU 651 Large Scale Assessments 3 graduate credit hours Prerequisite: (simultaneous enrollment in EDU 652) This course provides professional educators the opportunity to reflect on their school-wide and district assessment beliefs and practices.
+EDU 651 Large Scale Assessments (3) Prerequisite: (simultaneous enrollment in EDU 652) This course provides professional educators the opportunity to reflect on their school-wide and district assessment beliefs and practices.
 Activities and discussions focus on understanding the context within which large scale assessment occurs, understanding and applying specific assessment methods, and communicating about student and organizational achievement.
 The course is designed to stimulate thought and provide specific opportunities through which educators can improve their current assessment practices.

-EDU 652 Classroom Assessments 3 graduate credit hours Prerequisite (simultaneous enrollment in EDU 651) This course provides professional educators the opportunity to reflect on their classroom assessment beliefs and practices.
+EDU 652 Classroom Assessments (3) Prerequisite (simultaneous enrollment in EDU 651) This course provides professional educators the opportunity to reflect on their classroom assessment beliefs and practices.
 Activities and discussions focus on understanding the context within which our work in classroom assessment occurs, understanding and applying specific assessment methods, and communicating about student achievement.
 The course is designed to stimulate thought and provide specific opportunities through which teachers can improve their current assessment practices.